 There are some things that you can guarantee on a family snow trip, 1) it will get cold, 2) it will get wet, 3) the kids will get tired and 4) everyone will get hungry.
 But none of these have to be negatives with the right preparation.

 Tip #1 – pack a few extra layers.
-You can keep these in your car or at Treble Cone Ski Area, in the numerous lockers available to rent, saving the walk back to the car.
+You can keep these in your car, or in lockers available to rent, saving the walk back to the car.

 Tip #2 – pack an extra pair of ski pants and thermal pants for the kids.
 It can be a challenge to make it to the toilet with so many layers.
 But that doesn’t need to end the day.